AgileKip/site/_pages/lifecycle.md

 ## Harmonize

-The _Harmonize Operation_ attempts to compare the current process execution to the associated process model in order to uncover non-compliances.
+The _Harmonize Operation_ compares the current process execution to the associated process model in order to uncover possible non-compliances.
 In an Agile and Knowledge-Intensive scenario, a process instance aims at supporting individuals and organizations fulfilling goals, but not following a protocol.
 Sometimes, the process execution may become too fluid and then unexpectedly diverge from the ideal process model.
 For example, tasks may be left unattended, the prescribed task sequencing may be disrupted, data objects may be not used, etc.

 Assessing the process instance periodically to promote harmonization during process execution may avoid unexpected process behaviors.
 For example, one may try to execute the _Order Parts_ found in the _Generic Procurement_ process without checking if the _Quotes are Fine_.
 By constantly assessing the process status, this error-prone behavior can be avoided.
 It is worth mentioning processes that are completely structured and controlled by an execution infrastructure do not have room to deviate, and therefore they do not require harmonization.
 On the other hand, Agile and Knowledge-Intensive processes are unstructured and harmonization is required to raise possible deviations from the intended model.